sgl-project/sglang/docs/en/install.md

 </details>

 ### Common Notes
-- [FlashInfer](https://github.com/flashinfer-ai/flashinfer) is currently one of the dependencies that must be installed for SGLang.
+- [FlashInfer](https://github.com/flashinfer-ai/flashinfer) is the default attention kernel backend.
 It only supports sm75 and above.
-If you encounter any FlashInfer-related issues on sm75+ devices (e.g., T4, A10, A100, L4, L40S, H100), consider using Triton's kernel by `--disable-flashinfer --disable-flashinfer-sampling` and raise an issue.
+If you encounter any FlashInfer-related issues on sm75+ devices (e.g., T4, A10, A100, L4, L40S, H100), please disable it by adding `--disable-flashinfer --disable-flashinfer-sampling` and open an issue on GitHub.
 - If you only need to use the OpenAI backend, you can avoid installing other dependencies by using `pip install "sglang[openai]"`.